MughniWibisono/os212/about.md

 # About

-This is a GitHub Page template on GitHub.
+Hi!
+I'm Mughni Wibisono-, currently I study at the University of Indonesia and major in computer science.
-Fill free to clone/fork/hijack/whatever it!
+This is my github page, I know it's not much but feel free to explore !

 <br>
 # More Information